Master of Energy study tracks

 Builds on the knowledge of three-phase power systems components to understand modelling, formulation and typical analysis carried out by electricity transmission, distribution and generation entities.
 Load flow, fault, stability and power quality.
 Supplemented by laboratories where students learn to use professional software to implement the theoretical aspects.

 Prerequisite: ELECTENG 309.
 Restriction: ELECTENG 411

-ELECTENG 703 Advanced Power Systems
+ELECTENG 703 Advanced Power Systems (Semester Two)

 Electricity markets: structure, pricing, optimisation, ancillary services; Power system protection practices; Distribution network development: Smart Grid, Demand Side participation; HVDC and FACT Devices Theory and Application; Renewable energy grid integration.

 Prerequisite: ELECTENG 731.
 Restriction: ELECTENG 738

 ELECTENG 738 Selected Topics in Advanced Power Systems (Semester Two)